masoncusack/PopWordSearch/README.md

 This is a Flask app serving a basic HTML frontend which allows you to upload a .zip like the one provided, analyses the content of text files therein, and returns the most common words, the documents they appear in, and a selection of sentences within those documents where the words appear.

 The HTML form allows you to change the number of common words you look for.
-I.e. the 10 most common versus the 5 most common.
+I.e. the 10 most common versus the 5 most common, and also how many example sentences to return, which

 ## The approach